 We are not trying to find one person in the world, instead we are trying to determine if the person we are with has the potential to be the one we should choose.
 So, if you’re someone still searching for the one, or if you’re a soon-to-be-bride avoiding cold feet -- find reassurance by asking yourself these five questions to determine if he is the one for you!

 #1 Do you want to jump him?

 I hope this doesn’t come across too crude, but what separates a friendship from a relationship is sex.
 Chemistry...more

 Everyone will have that time soon after getting engaged when someone sees you and says “When’s the big day?!”.
-Though you might have dreamt of your fairy tail wedding from the time you could read, this will still be one of the biggest decisions to come along with your wedding planning.
+Though you might have dreamed of your fairy tale wedding from the time you could read, this will still be one of the biggest decisions to come along with your wedding planning.
 The date will set the theme, style and most likely the cost of your wedding.
 Here are a few tips to help you and your future spouse decide what time of year is best for you.

 Decide What Season Suits You

 One of the easiest ways to decide the season is by pin pointing what season the two of you both feel most comfortable in and usually look forward to all year.
 Do you love bundling up outside by a bonfire with a cup of hot cocoa?
 Fall it is.
 Do you anxiously await building a snowman or snowboarding?
 It sounds like Winter.
 Do you love the look of all of the fresh blooms and warmer weather?
 A spring wedding seems to be in order.
 Choosing be what you are relaxed and happy with during a regular year, sounds like the exact emotions your wedding day should bring to...more